 - a) You must have third party evidence that the individual has, within the last three years, made a clear request to receive the publication before you send it to them.
-The following provide guidance and examples of acceptable methods of achieving this: - i) The requestor must have been asked and agreed, or they have stated, that they wish to receive a copy of the publication.
-Bear in mind you will need to be able to demonstrate this at audit.
-For example using a question such as 'sign here to request a free copy of <publication name> or 'Complete this form to continue receiving this publication'. - ii) There must be a clear separate request to receive the publication that is not combined with a request for another product or service.
+The following provide guidance and examples of acceptable methods of achieving this:

+- ii) There must be a clear separate request to receive the publication that is not combined with a request for another product or service.
 For example: This means if the requestor is being offered the opportunity to request two or more publications, or register for an exhibition at the same time as requesting the publication, it should be clear to them that they can separately request to receive the publication(or not) with or without requesting or accepting the other product/service.
 You may use separate questions or separate boxes to make it clear what the individual is requesting in this scenario. - iii) For a written or faxed request, the evidence could be demonstrated as third party by requiring the requestor to sign and date the form/request. - iv) For a request made over the telephone, by email or online, the following gives guidance and examples of how details could be demonstrated as third party: - Asking the requestor to provide their name and the answer to ABC's Personal Identifier Question (PIQ) a memorable question set by ABC and changed each calendar year details of the current PIQ can be found on the ABC website. - In the case of telephone requests, recording the telephone calls in a manner that can be made available for review at audit.
-If you would like our advice on whether a call recording system might be acceptable please contact us.
-Note: It remains your responsibility to comply with any legislation regarding the recording of telephone conversations.
+If you would like our advice on whether a call recording system might be acceptable please

-- It may help if a copy of the data captured via online or telephone campaigns is kept in its original state as once this data is entered or merged onto a main database the audit trail evidencing the collection of the data can be lost.
+- contact us.
+Note: It remains your responsibility to comply with any legislation regarding the recording of telephone conversations. - It may help if a copy of the data captured via online or telephone campaigns is kept in its original state as once this data is entered or merged onto a main database the audit trail evidencing the collection of the data can be lost.
 You may also consider retaining invoices from external contractors evidencing the work carried out in this regard. - You are advised to retain copies of online forms/screenshots or telephone scripts to provide evidence of questions asked and responses recorded.